 - develop a positive workplace culture.

-Consider the tasks you give to new and young workers, given their skills, abilities and experience.
-Before a young person begins work, a person conducting a business or undertaking should identify the gaps in the worker's knowledge and assess their ability to work safely.
-Competency should be tested.
+Prior to starting work, a person conducting a business or undertaking (PCBU) must consider a young worker's knowledge and assess their ability to work safely and test their competency.
 It is not sufficient to accept a young worker's assurance that he or she is experienced and competent.

 Watch the three films for supervisors and managers to see these principles in action.